elastic/elastic-serverless-forwarder/docs/README-AWS.md

       }
     },
       {
-      "PolicyName": "ElasticServerlessForwarderFunctionRolePolicyKinesis", ## ADD FOR YOUR KINESIS STREAM "PolicyDocument": {
+      "PolicyName": "ElasticServerlessForwarderFunctionRolePolicyKinesis", ## ADD FOR YOUR KINESIS STREAMS "PolicyDocument": {
         "Version": "2012-10-17",
         "Statement": [